 This is one of those desserts where simple, basic ingredients transform into something magical.
 It’s a cake that’s a hit every single time I make it…and I make it a lot.
 Aside from topping it with seasonal fruit, I even topped it with red sprinkles in the shape of a heart for Jesus’ birthday cake this past Christmas!
 None of my kids seemed to mind one bit.?

 If you plan on sticking to this recipe, however, you can either seed your own pomegranate or a buy a tub of arils in the produce section of most grocery stores.
 That’s right…you can totally pay to have someone do the dirty work for you!
 But if you’re up to seeding your own pom, my favorite (AKA, least messy) way is to do so under water.

 For the least messy experience, I prefer to seed a pomegranate underwater.
 Fill a large bowl with cool water and slice the pomegranate in half.
 Take one half of the pomegranate and, holding it underwater, break it into large pieces and pop out the seeds, allowing them to fall to the bottom of the bowl.

 When you are done extracting all of the seeds and discarding the pomegranate peel, most of the pieces of membrane will be floating in the water as the seeds will have sunk.
 Pour as much water and membrane out of the bowl as possible, without losing any seeds.
 Pour the seeds and remaining water into a colander and pick out any remaining membrane.
 Repeat with the other half of the pomegranate.
-(And if this explanation didn’t make sense, Google a YouTube video demonstrating this technique…it’s much easier than it sounds!)
+(And if this explanation didn’t make sense, there are plenty of YouTube videos demonstrating this technique…it’s much easier than it sounds!)